bassamelobeid/flutter-deriv-api/README.md

 Source: Bloomberg Data License

 Package dependency: BOM::MarketDataAutoUpdater::InterestRates

 Frequency of this script being called: 16:50GMT on daily basic.
 (Libor updates rate at 11:45 London time and Bloomberg updated it at 4 hours after that, hence we scheduled the run time at 17GMT to make sure we have updated rate from Bloomberg)

 Input: interest rates file type from Bloomberg::FileDownloaderBloomberg e.g. interest_rate.csv

-Output: Chronicle
+Output: category='interest_rates' at Chronicle

 (5) bin/update_implied_interest_rates.pl